-No Degree, No Problem: Full-Time Bootcamp Grad Quits Forklift Job to Become Lead Software Developer
+No Degree, No Problem: Full-Time Bootcamp Grad Quits Forklift Job to Become V.P. of Software Engineering

 Prior to bootcamp, Jeffery Sailsbury performed a job that required a lot of manual labor.
 He operated forklifts for a third-party warehouse.
 Once the manual labor became too exhausting, Jeff decided to move towards a new career.